 They will not give you 100% of the invoice’s face value, so do not expect to get a dollar for every dollar you are owed.
 Lenders hold back a reserve from advanced funds to protect them from customers who will never pay, and could only advance you 80-85% of the total invoices, or much lower.

-Invoice factoring companies buy your outstanding invoices at a discount and collects directly from your customers.
+Invoice factoring companies often buy your outstanding invoices at a discount and collect directly from your customers.
 This can negatively impact your relationship with them if the company is rude when collecting.

 Unless the invoice factoring lender has worked with you before, they might want to verify some of your customer’s credit scores and other information.
 It could take longer to be approved, so this might not be a good option if you are scrambling to find funding last minute.

 - Merchant Cash Advance: A merchant cash advance or MCA is another lending option to meet your needs.
 If your sales tend to fluctuate and you know you can repay the loan quickly, then it could be an excellent choice.
 An MCA is borrowing against your future sales, and repaying the lender out of your future sales.

 To figure out how much credit to extend you, the underwriter will ask to see credit card or bank statements.
 From these, they will calculate average cash inflow.
 They want to know that you have money coming into the business and its frequency, so qualifying for an MCA can be easy and quick.

 You don’t repay the advance until you are making money, and an MCA is repaid when you swipe a credit card.
 The lender takes a percentage which includes their principal and profit of each sale.
 This form of funding works quite well for restaurants and hair salons with high credit card sales.